 How big is the effect, and does it last?

-NG manages 2.2m tons of waste per year, at a recycling and recovery rate of 95%, of which 56% is recovered as raw materials.
-This is far above global figures of 19% recycling rate, as well as national figures of 73% total recycling and recovery rate and 33% material recovery rate.
-NG contributes to CO2-equivalent savings of 498k tons yearly, equivalent to 1,151k barrels of oil or taking 107k passenger vehicles off the road for a year.
+NG manages 2.5m tons of waste per year, at a recycling and recovery rate of 98%, of which 60% is recovered as new raw materials.
+Through material and energy recovery, NG contributes to CO2-equivalent savings of 552k tons yearly.

 If NG didn’t exist…

-Without NG’s services and solutions, 2.2 million tons of waste could receive suboptimal treatment and largely end up in incinerators, landfills and unauthorized disposal sites, severely increasing CO2 emissions and the need for extraction of virgin raw materials.
-Moreover, commercial business as well as municipalities would lose a major contributor to ensuring true sustainability, and national and local authorities would lose a major contributor to the Norwegian circular economy and a critical part of the Nordic waste management infrastructure.
+Without NG’s services and solutions, 2.5 million tons of waste could receive suboptimal treatment, severely increasing CO2 emissions and the need for extraction of virgin raw materials.
+Furthermore, national, and local authorities would lose a major contributor to a global transition to a circular economy, a leading industry innovator and a critical part of the Nordic waste management infrastructure.